OctopusDeploy/blog/blog/2021-05/debugging-package-parameter-issues-sssis-deployments/index.md

 ---
 title: Debugging package parameter issues for automated SSIS deployments
-description: Learn from about issues with package parameters experience when automating SSIS deployments, and how to avoid an error using different versions of Visual Studio and SQL Server.
+description: Learn about issues with package parameters when automating SSIS deployments, and how to avoid an error using different versions of Visual Studio and SQL Server.
 author: shawn.sesna@octopus.com
 visibility: public
 published: 2021-05-26-1400